-subordinates to the foregoing Easement A all of its mortgage, lien, interest and est estate created thereby, and the real proper onsents to the foregoing Easement Agreement and greement and the rights and easements created thereby ate in, to and under the Ground Lease, the leasehold ty subject thereto arising under or by virtue of the loan whibit F attached hereto and incorporated herein by 19.
+Summit Bank, N. A., hereby consents to the foregoing Easement Agreement and subordinates to the foregoing Easement Agreement and the rights and easements created thereby all of its mortgage, lien, interest and estate in, to and under the Ground Lease, the leasehold estate created thereby, and the real property subject thereto arising under or by virtue of the loan and security documents identified in Exhibit F attached hereto and incorporated herein by reference, this the day of August, 2019.

-SUMMIT BANK, N.A., a national banking corporation Witnesses:
+SUMMIT BANK, N.A., a Witnesses:

+national banking corporation

 Sign:

 Sign:

 By: Print:

 Print Name:

 Title:

-STATE OF FLORIDA

-COUNTY OF

-acknowledged before me this day of asPresident of SUMMIT BANK, N.A.,

-of said association, who ( ) is personally known to me and who did not take
+The foregoing instrument was acknowledged before me this day of , 2019 by as -President of SUMMIT BANK, N.A., a national banking association, on behalf of said association, who () is personally known to me or who () has produced and who did not take an oath.

-an oath.
-MAG VIIIO GIG IIOV MILO

-(SEAL)

-Notary Public - State of Florida